-I dropped my kindle over a year ago and it literally died.
-Then Christmas 2018 came along and there it was, a brand new kindle presented to me in a pretty bow.
+I dropped my kindle over a year ago for the umptenth time then it literally died.
+Then Christmas came along and there it was, a brand new kindle presented to me in a pretty bow.
 I’m now back in the reading game and it is a new year which means all those reading resolutions need to be ticked off et cetera et cetera.
 I enjoy reading a good book, you know the one that is a real page-turner especially when travelling or when there’s a moment to spare as it keeps you busy and doesn’t require too much effort, phone service or a wifi password.
 This is what is currently on my reading list:

 Yes, yes, I’m only getting round to it now.
 Saw the movie which I thoroughly enjoyed so got the kindle edition.
 I know it will be an easy funny read with all the gossip, glamour, fashion, opulence and a peek into the Chinese high society of Singapore.
 Already a few pages in and laughing away suppose I should have read the book first before the movie release but nevertheless will read on because books always have more details.

 This detective story is right up my street, set in London, 1940: the Luftwaffe blitzes London every night for fifty-seven nights.
 Houses, shops and entire streets are wiped from the map.
 The underworld is in flux: the Italian criminals who dominated the West End have been interned and now their rivals are fighting to replace them.
 Meanwhile, hidden in the shadows, the Black-Out Ripper sharpens his knife and sets to his grisly work.

 This romantic comedy has been on my list for a while now and will finally get around to it this year.
 Thought it was a reminder of the whole dating process whether online, blind dates, match making, meeting by chance and what everyone has been through good and bad in the quest to meet someone.